-Review: Remind the class they are still in the Define phase of their project.
-Their goal today is to find and analyze other apps in their topic area.
+Review: Remind the class their goal today is to find and analyze other apps in their topic area.
 They should work within their teams to continue thinking about their target user group and to move towards consensus as to the type of app they want to make.
 They should not be planning out what the individual screens of their app will look like.
-That will happen during the next phase - Prepare.
+That will happen during the next phase.

-Distribute: Hand out one copy of Market Research -Activity Guide to each team.
+Distribute: Hand out one copy of the activity guide to each team.

-Market Research
+S Market Research